jotego/jtcores/modules/jtframe/doc/cpus.md

 Verilator cannot simulate VHDL.
 It is possible to run mixed language simulations in _jtframe_ by using _modelsim_ in the simulation with `jtsim -modelsim`.
 However, this is very slow.
 In order to speed it up, convert the modules to verilog first using [ghdl](https://github.com/ghdl).

+Note that `@` must go before the file name.
+As usual, file list order for VHDL is important.

 ```
 ghdl -a -fsynopsys @gatherfile
 ghdl synth --out=verilog toplevel_name > toplevel_name.v